Performance Max Audit: How to Make Automation Work for You

 In PMax, Google blends them.

-Often, when I audit new accounts, I see PMax campaigns that think they are driving sales, but are actually dumping 40% of the budget into low-intent Video views because they are cheaper than Search clicks.
+Often, when I audit new accounts, I see PMax campaigns that think they are driving sales, but are actually dumping 40% of the budget into low-intent video ads and Video views because they are cheaper than Search clicks.
+Video ads can boost visibility, but if your goal is conversions, too much spend here can hurt performance.

 Cheap views can look good on paper, but remember: CTR isn’t the metric that matters.